 health.
 Here are some tips for you to consider.

 Before you go:

-- Talk with your pediatrician about coordinating your health care with your college.
+Talk with your pediatrician about coordinating your health care with your college.
 Many young adults continue to see their pediatrician until they turn 21.
+Ask if you can schedule telehealth visits with them from school using a video or phone call.
 When the time comes to transition to an adult health provider, your pediatrician can help.

 Once you get to campus:

-- Studies have shown that the majority of students on campus don’t use drugs and either don’t drink or do so in so moderation.
+Studies have shown that the majority of students on campus don’t use drugs and either don’t drink or do so in so moderation.
 And surveys of college students show that most have zero or one sexual partner in a year.
 So you don’t need to engage in these behaviors in order to fit in.
 Drinking excessively can open you up to significant health risks (accidents, fights, date rape/sexual assault).
-See “The Transition from High School to College.”